-The Pension Benefits Act, 1992 (Saskatchewan) (the “Act”) applies to all Saskatchewan members of employer-sponsored pension plans, no matter where the plan is registered.
-However, some plans not covered by the Act include:
+The Pension Benefits Act, 1992 (the PBA) applies to all employer-sponsored pension plan members in Saskatchewan, no matter where the plan is registered.
+However, the PBA does not cover certain plans, some of which include:

-The federal government and all provinces in Canada, except Prince Edward Island, have pension benefits legislation.
-To simplify the administration of pension plans, the jurisdictions with pension legislation have agreed to allow a pension plan to be registered in the jurisdiction where most members are employed.
-Only about 490 of the almost 1,400 plans in Canada with plan members working in Saskatchewan are registered with the Pensions Division.
+The federal government and all provinces, except Prince Edward Island, have pension benefits legislation.
+To simplify the administration of pension plans, the jurisdictions with pension legislation have agreed to allow pension plans to be registered in the jurisdiction where most members are employed.
+Only about 550 of the almost 1,400 plans in Canada, with plan members working in Saskatchewan, are registered in Saskatchewan.

 The law of the jurisdiction of employment determine benefit entitlements, such as vesting and survivor benefits, and the regulator of the jurisdiction of registration enforces other provinces’ laws.
 If a person works in Saskatchewan, but his or her plan is registered elsewhere, Saskatchewan law will apply to that person's benefit entitlements.
 The laws of the jurisdiction of registration apply to plan matters, such as funding requirements and filing of reports.

 For more information about jurisdiction of membership read the jurisdiction bulletin.